|Charles P. Cooley, Chair|

 Janice has been an involved Hawken parent since 1986 and has volunteered or chaired 13 biennial auctions.
 She has also served as Chair of the Parents’ Association and the Class Parents Council.
 Janice has volunteered her time and talents on the Committee on Trustees, Capital Campaign, Development, Personnel, Playground and Education and Student Life Committees.
+Currently, she is an officer and serves as the Secretary of the Board of Trustees.
 Janice and her husband George are the parents of Natalie ’00, R.G. ’02, and Sami ’12.
 They reside in Gates Mills.

 |Jeffrey M. Biggar ’68, Chair|

 Jeff spent the majority of the past 38 years in executive management positions, providing leadership in all aspects of the wealth management industry.
-He currently is Managing Director of Trend Dynamics, Inc. His prior positions have included serving as Managing Director of Little Mountain Group, LLC; CEO for Sterling; the senior executive and architect of National City Bank’s Private Client Group; and the senior executive of National City Bank’s trust group.
-He serves as President of the Board of The Cleveland Botanical Garden and is on the boards of University Circle Inc. and the Cleveland Zoological Society.
-Jeff lives with his wife Margie in Cleveland Heights, Ohio and has two sons, Nick ’03 and Chris ’06.
+He is a Life Trustee at Hawken and chair of its Visiting Committee.
+His prior positions have included serving as Managing Director of Little Mountain Group, LLC; CEO for Sterling; the senior executive and architect of National City Bank’s Private Client Group; and the senior executive of National City Bank’s trust group.
+He is the past President of the Board of The Cleveland Botanical Garden and is on the board of University Circle Inc. Jeff lives with his wife Margie in Cleveland Heights, Ohio and has two sons, Nick ’03 and Chris ’06.